 • When measuring the current across the terminals, the device is being tested when it has been short-circuited.

-For a real solar cell, the voltage output will depend on how much current is produced.
-A source measure unit is able to vary the voltage and measure the change in current simultaneously, giving you a more accurate depiction of how a solar cell will behave in the real world.
+For real solar cells, the voltage output will depend on how much current is produced.
+With a source measure unit, you can measure current produced at many different voltages and measure an I-V curve.
+This gives you a more accurate characterization of key solar cell metrics.

-A J-V curve, also referred to as an I-V curve, shows how the voltage and current are affected by one another, and allows you to calculate the amount of power that a solar cell generates.
+A J-V curve, also referred to as an I-V curve allows you to calculate the amount of power that a solar cell generates.
 Below is a typical JV curve for a working solar cell.
 Understanding how to interpret J-V curves is incredibly useful when troubleshooting problems with your solar cell.

 Graph plotting a JV curve for a prototype perovskite solar cell